klaasnotfound/vegeo-backend/README.md

 This repository showcases a basic implementation of geo-referenced vegetation alerts.
 It analyzes open source satellite imagery from the [USDA National Agriculture Imagery Program](https://www.arcgis.com/home/item.html?id=e74cf6b0790e424489bbe84cbc0dc7ad) (NAIP), cross-references it with the geometry of low-voltage power lines in major US cities from [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Tag:power%3Dminor_line) and generates geo-referenced alerts where vegetation overlaps with power line segments.
 The results are exposed via a simple REST API.

-When the API server is running, you can use the companion `vegeo-web-app` to view the detection results on a map in your browser.
+When the API server is running, you can use the [`vegeo-web-app`](https://github.com/klaasnotfound/vegeo-web-app) frontend to view the detection results on a map in your browser.

 ## Installation